Ripe Podocarpus fruit without seeds

 There are actually five different kinds of lichen: Those that grow in clumps as the one shown here, those that grow in flakes commonly seen on trees, crust lichen, often seen on cemetery stones, lichen that looks like a combination of flakes and crust, and a class called Leprous for powdery patches (so named by the ancient Greek Dioscorides because they resemble the lesions of leprosy.)
 Here are some more lichen that are commonly eaten.

-Usnea is antispetic
+Usnea is antiseptic

 Usnea is also edible but is more valuable as an antibiotic and antiseptic (see separate entry.)
 In fact, it it estimated that 50% of all lichen have medical applications but Usnea are especially good externally on wounds and the like.
 Usnea lichens have an elastic white chord running through the center of the main stem.
 Lichen that resemble Usnea do not have this white cord.
 They also appear grey-green throughout.
 Also Usnea lichens do not change color during the growing season whereas lichen which closely resemble Usnea do.
 If you’re in the southern US and you think you’ve found Usnea and it has a black hair through the middle you’ve found Spanish Moss.
-Spanish Moss is not edible but does have some medicinal applications.
+Spanish Moss is not edible, except for growing green ends, but does have some medicinal applications.

 There are two versions of how the word lichen came to be, both of them from the same Greek root. λειχω (LEAK-ho) means to lick and λειχην (leak-NEE) is an eruption.
 In modern Greek λειχην is what herpes is called.
 Theophrastus (371-284 B.C.), a Greek botanist, used the term to describe superficial growth on the bark of Olive trees, as if it had been licked up.
 The second version is that flaky lichen looks like it is licking rocks and trees and were named lichen by botanist Joseph Pitton de Tournefort in 1700.
 He was on a two-year trip to Greece, which at the time was enslaved by Turks, a slavery that for Greeks overall lasted over 400 years.
 To demonstrate how the Greek linguistic ear works, LEAK-ho is to lick and GLEE-ko is sugar, or a sweet lick.